forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: If you've configured autocomplete, Salesforce CLI now automatically regenerates the cache whenever you install or uninstall a plugin.
-An updated cache ensures that the autocomplete feature is using the latest set of CLI command and flag names. (plugin-autocomplete PR [#753](https://github.com/oclif/plugin-autocomplete/pull/753), oclif plugin-plugins PR [#932](https://github.com/oclif/plugin-plugins/pull/932))
+* NEW: Salesforce CLI now automatically regenerates the autocomplete cache after you install or uninstall a plugin to ensure that the autocomplete feature is always using the latest set of CLI command and flag names. (plugin-autocomplete PR [#753](https://github.com/oclif/plugin-autocomplete/pull/753), oclif plugin-plugins PR [#932](https://github.com/oclif/plugin-plugins/pull/932))

     What's autocomplete, you ask?
-It's a way to automatically "complete" a command or flag name by pressing the `<TAB>` key when using Salesforce CLI at the terminal or command window.
-It's a super-useful feature, so check out [the documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_autocomplete.htm) if you're not already using it!
+It's a way to automatically "complete" a partially-typed command or flag name by pressing the `<TAB>` key when using Salesforce CLI at the terminal or command window.
+It's a super-useful feature, so check out [the documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_autocomplete.htm) to learn how to configure and use it!

-* FIX: The `project deploy start` command now correctly handles deployments of changed custom fields even when the parent object hasn't changed. (source-deploy-retrieve PR [#1375](https://github.com/forcedotcom/source-deploy-retrieve/pull/1375))
+* FIX: The `project deploy start` command now correctly handles deployments of changed custom fields, even when the parent object hasn't changed. (source-deploy-retrieve PR [#1375](https://github.com/forcedotcom/source-deploy-retrieve/pull/1375))

 * FIX: The `project deploy start` command now correctly handles deployments of objects whose source files are spread across multiple folders in your project.
 (GitHub issue [#2230](https://github.com/forcedotcom/cli/issues/2230), source-deploy-retrieve PR [#1381](https://github.com/forcedotcom/source-deploy-retrieve/pull/1381))